-It is thought to be caused by a developmental defect of the cloacal membrane which results in a subsequent eversion of the bladder mucosa.
-This then protrudes out like the mass like lesion.
+Bladder exstrophy is thought to be caused by a developmental defect of the cloacal membrane which results in a subsequent eversion of the bladder mucosa.
+This then protrudes out as a mass-like lesion.

 - extension of the bladder defect into the urethra

 - clitoral cleft

 Imaging findings include a soft-tissue mass extending from a large infra-umbilical anterior wall defect which may be close to the umbilical arterial exits.
 The absence of a normal urinary bladder and a low-lying umbilical cord insertion 5 may also indicate the diagnosis.

 Failure of the pubic bones to meet in the midline (widened pubic symphysis).
 This appearance on AP plain radiograph of the pelvis has been likened to a manta ray swimming towards you (manta ray sign) 8.

 Treatment is with surgical intervention (primary closure/excision with urinary diversion) and prognosis is generally good.